-The center sits on 120 acres, which was previously a landfill site.
+The center sits on 120 acres, which was previously an illegal dump site.
 It’s amazing to see how they have cleaned up this area and returned it to such a natural state.

 All of the hiking trails can be accessed from the center.

 I’m not sure what type of flowers these are, but the bees seem to love them.

 The center keeps beehives on the property, and sells the honey they collect in the gift shop, along with t-shirts and other nature themed items.

 The Trinity River Audubon Center is part of the 6000 acre Great Trinity Forest.

 One of the trails ended just above the Trinity River, with no access down to the water.
 We hadn’t packed a lunch, but we found several picnic tables overlooking the river.
 There are not any nearby restaurants, so a packed picnic lunch would make for a nice hike.

 The center also offers 2 hour guided canoe trips along the river.
 Since we have our own canoe and kayaks, they told me that there is also a public put in upriver, and that we can take out at the center.
 Sounds like a good trip this fall.